 Speaking Of Diaper Changes….

-Make sure your diaper station is always well prepared with everything you could possibly need.
+Prepare your diaper changing station with everything you need.
 Also, if the “drawer of fun” isn’t working for baby, try hanging a mobile over the change table.

 Good grief, how can one little person produce so much laundry!
 I wish I thought of this earlier in my parenting career… avoid losing small items by washing all the teeny, tiny little items (like baby socks) in a lingerie bag.